 There are 2.7 million children who have been orphaned and neglected in Uganda.
 Because of war, disease, and deep poverty, over half the population is under the age of 15, making it the second youngest nation in the world.

-On May 13th, 2010, Sozo Children was born out of an immediate need to take seventeen children from suffering circumstances.
+On May 13th, 2010, Sozo Children was born out of an immediate need to take seventeen children from suffering circumstances in Uganda, Africa.
 Two missionaries, along with a few in the United States, found children neglected and hungry.
 When they discovered rats biting these children's feet at night in their current living situation, they knew something had to change.
-Ten days later with the support of the Ugandan government, a new family-style home was created for them, complete with bunk beds, Ugandan mothers and fathers, and a vision to disciple them into the next generation of Christian leaders.
+Ten days later with the support of the Ugandan government, a new family-style home was created for them including Ugandan mothers and fathers, and a vision to disciple them into the next generation of Christian leaders.

 WHAT DOES SOZO MEAN?